iamsrujal/array-refactor/README.md

 npm install array-refactor --save
 ```

-Hide sensitive information from array or array of object
+Hide sensitive information from array or array of object with deep searching.

+Use of this array-refactor is maintaing log data but that data is having sensitive insormation and by using array-refactor you can remove that sensitive data before move into logs still there are many use of array-refactor.

 ## Usage